SpielerNogard/ATVController/README.md

 Quick, simple and dirty adb controls with a GUI view and MYSQL Storage.

-WARNING.
+## WARNING.
 POTENTIAL SECURUITY RISKS INVOLED.

 Use at your own risk of course.
 Do not publicly expose the port.
 Local use only.
 (On page shell.
-Unsanitized mysql inputs, This will change over time)
+Unsanitized mysql inputs, This will change over time).

-REQUIREMENTS
+##REQUIREMENTS
 Node (express) (node php)
 npm install node-php